GoogleCloudPlatform/community/tutorials/secrets-manager-python/index.md

 This tutorial requires a Google Cloud project.
 You can use an existing project or [create a new project](https://cloud.google.com/resource-manager/docs/creating-managing-projects).

-1. Run the following commands to set some project variables, enable APIs, and install gcloud beta components:
+1. Run the following commands to set some project variables, enable APIs, and install `gcloud` beta components:

-        ```bash
         # Set environment variables for project
         export PROJECT_ID=$(gcloud config get-value project)
         export PROJ_NUMBER=$(gcloud projects list --filter="${PROJECT_ID}" --format="value(PROJECT_NUMBER)")